assansanogo/moretestgithubactions/README.md

 you can see 2 contributors (both accounts are mine)
 <br> :point_right: [url](https://storage.googleapis.com/streamliner-john-hopkins/admin/SIREN_SIRET.png)

-The code belonging to the R package:
+The code belonging to the developped R package:
 * under the `R` folder

 The scripts called by the Docker container: